 - RTI - You need to tell HMRC how much you're paying each employee, and when through their Real Time Information service.

 - Records - You need to keep records of what you pay, tax code notices, payments to HMRC and more for a minimum of 3 years from the end of the tax year they relate to.
 There's more information on this here.

 Sounds scary, right?
 There are plenty of packages out there that can do this for you and help make things a bit easier.
 HMRC have very kindly produced a list of free and paid software providers on their website.

 Some packages will also help you manage what you owe to HMRC for PAYE or National Insurance, and remind you about payments to help you avoid overdue penalties.

 What should I be paying staff?

-- Employer's National Insurance (which is paid by the employer)
+- Employer's National Insurance - paid to HMRC by the employer

 - Industry average pay rate for the role